-We’re going to celebrate Purim at home this year, so let’s move on and talk about how this holiday rocks, even if we’re not gathered at a big party.
+Wondering how to celebrate Purim at home this year?
+Let’s talk about how this holiday rocks, even if we’re not gathered at a big party.
 This celebratory holiday is known for being topsy turvy, irreverent and full of jokes, which we can all certainly use given this past year.

-Have you dropped off food for anyone during the pandemic?
-As in, rang the doorbell and ran away?
-There’s a Purim tradition for that called mishloach manot!
-Many people create bags or baskets of food items with at least two kinds of food, and leave them on doorsteps of friends or strangers.
+There’s a Purim tradition when many people create bags or baskets of food items with at least two kinds of food and leave them on the doorsteps of friends or strangers called mishloach manot.
 Popular combinations are an apple and a hamantaschen, or a granola bar and juice box.

 Consider putting foods into your mishloach manot that reflect your family’s unique background and culinary traditions.
 Bake a huge batch of one of our multicultural hamantaschen recipes and share them with neighbors.
 As long as it’s ready-to-eat, anything can become a perfect Purim gift.
 We’re all craving human connection, so add a handwritten card, child’s drawing or any other personal touch to brighten someone’s day!